 I think there’s a missed opportunity for couples to work within the marriage to find fulfillment.

-Where’s the story of how two people in marriage, who signed up for the adventure to be open, transparent and vulnerable to each other, and with no escape clause, fared.
+Where’s the story of how two people in marriage fared when they signed up for the adventure to be open, transparent, and vulnerable to each other, and with no escape clause.

 Who is living that new and enterprising marriage model?